angular/flex-layout/README.md

 Early versions used both [non-trivial] SCSS rules and JS directives to dynamically map Layout DOM attributes/markup to equivalent CSS classNames... and inject those classNames into the DOM element class list.

-A separate SCSS file contained complex rules and nestings with `for-loops`; all to build CSS for both the expected mediaQuery breakpoints and for required CSS specificities:
+A separate SCSS file contained complex rules and nestings with `for-loops`; all to build CSS for the expected mediaQuery breakpoints and possible layout values:

 ```scss
 @mixin flex-properties-for-name($name: null) {